WeTransfer/wt-api-docs/source/index.html.md

  - changelog
 ---

-# Introduction
+# Welcome to WeTransfer's public API!

-Welcome to WeTransfer's public API!
-You can use our API to create transfers and boards to share files, links and love all over the world.
+You can use our API to share files, links and love all over the world.

 ## Our APIs

-Depending on how you want to use the API we have two different ways of using WeTransfer's systems: transfers and boards.
+Depending on what you want to make we have two different ways of using WeTransfer's systems: transfers and boards.

 <div class="two-col">
   <div class="col">